Shannon Phillips: Career

 In 2000, Phillips worked on Brian Mason's by-election campaign in Edmonton-Highlands-Norwood.
 She was a University of Alberta political science grad interning in the office of Brian Mason and worked as a communication aide during the early years Ralph Klein was premier of Alberta.

-2012 general election
+Member of the Alberta Legislature

 Phillips previously ran in the 2012 general election, losing to Progressive Conservative (PC) incumbent Greg Weadick.
-She came second by approximately seven percentage points.
+She came second by approximately seven percentage points, taking 30 percent of the votes.